Go-Babel/babel_text/README.md

-## Using the custom default widget functions
+## Add default settings with a custom default widget
 Another way you can make the configuration is through a component that will wrap the BabelText.
 This approach is more usefull when you allready have a compoennt that defines commum styles of text.